 We also believe that we must examine our own operations and improve them to align with the latest climate science and robustly reduce our global carbon footprint.
-In 2021, we committed to the Science Based Targets initiative (SBTi), pledging to set enterprise-wide emissions reductions targets to help limit global warming to 1.5 °C.
+In 2021, UL committed to set near-term company-wide emissions reduction targets in line with climate science with the Science Based Targets initiative (SBTi).\

 We've publicly shared our science-based target commitment through SBTi, honoring our dedication to sharing our sustainability journey transparently.
-The SBTi offers the rigorous, science-based third-party validation we support and endorse through our services and standards.
-Additionally, we intend to manage our enterprise waste, energy consumption and water usage, and to raise awareness of these environmental challenges among all of our global colleagues.
+The next step will be submitting our targets for validation and having our targets officially validated by the SBTi.\ Additionally, we intend to manage our enterprise waste, energy consumption and water usage, and to raise awareness of these environmental challenges among all of our global colleagues.
 With continued education and understanding, we can all become more mindful of our individual impacts and discover more opportunities for collective improvement.